The CLIC project: The CLIC design status and overview

 The successful technology demonstration of the CLIC accelerating gradient is discussed in Section~\ref{sec:accstruc}.
 The main performance limitation arises from vacuum discharge, i.e. breakdowns; a rate of less than $\SI{3e-7}{\per\meter}$ is required for the target gradient of \SI{72}{\mega\volt/\meter}.
 The key parameters for the accelerating structure and the beam have been optimised together.
 In particular, structures with smaller iris apertures achieve higher gradients for the same breakdown rate, but they reduce the maximum bunch charge for stable beam transport because they produce stronger wakefields.

 To test the drive-beam concept, the third CLIC Test Facility (CTF3)~\cite{Geschonke2002} was constructed and operated by an international collaboration.
 It has addressed the key points of the concept: \begin{itemize} \item The stable acceleration of the initial high-current drive beam in the accelerator. \item The high transfer efficiency from the RF to the drive beam. \item The generation of the final drive-beam structure using the delay loop and a combiner ring. \item The quality of the final drive beam.
 In particular, feedback has been used to stabilise the drive-beam current and phase to ensure correct main-beam acceleration.
-CTF3 achieved the drive-beam phase stability that is required for CLIC~\cite{c:phasetol,c:chetan_gm,c:phasetest}. \item The use of the drive beam to accelerate the main beam and the performance of the associated hardware.
+CTF3 achieved the drive-beam phase stability that is required for CLIC~\cite{c:phasetol,c:chetan_gm,Malina:2207421,c:phasetest}. \item The use of the drive beam to accelerate the main beam and the performance of the associated hardware.
 The main beam has been accelerated with a maximum gradient of \SI{145}{\mega\volt/\meter}. \end{itemize} CTF3 established the feasibility of the drive-beam concept and the ability to use this scheme to accelerate the main beam.
+As mentioned in~\ref{sec:beamexp} the results are summarizes in~\cite{Corsini:2289699}, and the references therein give more details concerning the points listed above.
 Figure~\ref{fig:CTF3photo} shows the corresponding two-beam acceleration test stand in the CTF3 facility.

-It has also been instrumental in developing all the different hardware components that are essential for the scheme -- among them the drive-beam gun, the bunch compressor, the drive-beam accelerating structures, RF deflectors, the PETS including a mechanism to switch them off individually, the power distribution waveguide system, fast-feedback systems, drive-beam current and phase monitors, as well as other instrumentation.
+CTF3 has also been instrumental for the development of all the different hardware components that are essential for the scheme -- among them the drive-beam gun, the bunch compressor, the drive-beam accelerating structures, RF deflectors, the PETS including a mechanism to switch them off individually, the power distribution waveguide system, fast-feedback systems, drive-beam current and phase monitors, as well as other instrumentation.
 CTF3 stopped operation after successfully completing its experimental programme in December \num{2016} and a new facility, CLEAR, has started to operate.
 It is re-uses the CTF3 main-beam installations and additional hardware to address further beam dynamics with the focus on the main beam.